botpress/documentation-v12/docs/building-chatbots/developers/custom-modules.md

 ## Module Builder

-It is the only dependency you have to add in your dev-dependencies.
+It's the only dependency you have to add in your dev-dependencies.
 It handles typescript compilation, webpack setup and compilation, packaging for distribution, etc...
 Here's how to get started:

 1. Add the `module-builder` as a dependency: